|Copa Libertadores 1967|

 GK: Agustin Cejas (Argentina)

 Cejas made his first team debut with Racing Club in 1962 at the age of 17.
-In 1966, he helped Racing Club to win the Argentine Primera.
-The following year Racing won the Copa Libertadores 1967 to become Libertadores champions of South America for the only time in the club's history.
-They followed this up by beating Celtic F.C. in the Copa Intercontinental to become the first Argentine club champions of the world.
-In 1970, Cejas joined Santos in Brazil where he played in the same team as Pelé.
+In 1967, Racing won the Copa Libertadores in1967, and then, the following Intercontinental Cup to become the first Argentine club champions of the world.
+In 1970, Cejas joined Santos in Brazil where he played with Pelé.
 In 1973, Cejas helped Santos to win the Campeonato Paulista and received the prestigious Bola de Ouro as the best player in Brazil.
-Cejas also played for Club Atlético Huracán and Grêmio.

 GK: Ubaldo Fillol (Argentina)